godilite/qa-server/README.md

-# Klaus Test Task - Ticket Scoring Service
+# Zendesk Test Task - Ticket Scoring Service

 gRPC service for calculating ticket quality scores based on rating categories with configurable weights.
 Built with Go and uses the provided SQLite database.